-If you're looking for life at a slower pace - where golf carts are the main mode of transit, mint juleps are all the rage, and you won't look out of place in a giant floppy hat, then Boca Grande is the locale for you.
+If you're looking for life at a slower, more refined pace - where golf carts are the main mode of transit, mint juleps are still all the rage, and you won't look out of place in a giant floppy hat, then Boca Grande is absolutely the right Florida for you.

 "Can't repeat the past?
 Why of course you can...," Old Sport.

 History of Gasparilla Island and the Gasparilla Inn

 If you're anything like me, then you'll read up in "the Boca Grande book" - trying to figure out how this gorgeous place turned out the way it did.
 Boca Grande's earliest settlers came for the fishing, and European settlers did the same, centuries later.
 It wasn't until the end of the 19th century that the island started to take the form we know today.
 In the 1880s, phosphate was discovered on Boca Grande, and with the extension of the railroad lines into the area, came the wealthy Northern tourists who found that one of Florida's deepest ports also offered some of the state's best fishing.
 Tarpon is the name of the game - even today, you'll see massive tarpon displayed in restaurants: the crown jewels of decades-lost competitions (though Tarpon fishing is still common today).
 In the span of 10 years (1969-1979), Boca went from being the fourth busiest port in all of Florida, to having the railroad and phosphate industries abandoned and moved elsewhere.

 The demise of industry did not decimate the Island, however, as the tourism industry continued to thrive.